 Noction Flow Analyzer supports NetFlow, J-Flow, sFlow, IPFIX, NetStream as well as BGP.

-NFA is currently in Open Beta and is offered free of charge.
-Once officially launched, it will be priced per license at a flat rate of $299/month with no limitations in terms of network devices, interfaces or sites added to the system; free 24/7 support available.
+NFA is priced per license at a flat rate of $299/month or $2990/year ($598 savings) with no limitations in terms of network devices, interfaces, or sites added to the system; free upgrades to new releases, and premium 24/7 support.